Welcome

 ABOUT ME

 Born in Boulder and raised on the western slope, I am a Colorado native and love the mountains.
 I have a Bachelor of Arts in English from Fort Lewis College and obtained a teacher license from Colorado Mesa University.
-I taught Junior English and AP Literature at Rifle High School, before working in environmental education and then homeschooling my own children for four years.
-I have been working in education in some capacity for 14 years.
+I taught Junior English and AP Literature at Rifle High School for 8 years, before working in environmental education in Boulder county and then homeschooling my own children for four years.
+I have been working in education in some capacity for 15 years.
+This will be my third year teaching 6th grade at Ascent.

 PHILOSOPHY OF EDUCATION